tatsuya19871219/MauiGamingInputCheckerApp/README.md

 # MauiGamingInputCheckerApp
 An application for checking game controllers (gamepads) to confirm button operation.
+DirectInput is not supported.
+I have checked the app works fine for Xbox controllers and Razer Kishi (for Android) controllers.

 ![Controller image](./images/controller_fullcomponent.svg)